THE 53rd ANNUAL SESSIONS AND MEETINGS OF THE IPC AND INTERNATIONAL SPICE EXHIBITION

 - Cultural Performance

-- Welcome Address by Ms. Firna Azura Ekaputri Binti Haji Marzuki, Executive Director of IPC
+- Welcome Address by Mrs. Marina Novira Anggraini, Executive Director of IPC

-- Launching of the 51st IPC ASM ISE and IPC Award Ceremony 2023 by the Deputy Prime Minister and Minister of Plantation and Commodities, Malaysia
+- Launching of the 53rd IPC ASM ISE and Announcement of the IPC Best Award Winner of 2024

 - Photo Session with Awardees